 Sign Up for Mailchimp

 To get started, sign up for a Mailchimp account.
-All new accounts start on the Forever Free plan.
+All new accounts start on the Free plan.
 After signup, you can import your contacts right away.
-Lists with 2,000 subscribers or less can remain on the Forever Free plan.
-Upgrade to a paid plan when you reach more than 2,000 subscribers.
+Lists with 2,000 contacts or less can remain on the Free plan.
+Upgrade to a paid plan when you reach more than 2,000 contacts.